 - raw, bleeding patches on the tonsils

-A peritonsillar abscess is an infection that creates a walled-off collection of pus adjacent to, and often behind, one of your tonsils.
-It usually begins as a complication of bacterial tonsillitis and is more common in older children and young adults.
+A peritonsillar abscess is an infection that creates a walled-off collection of pus next to, and often behind, one of your tonsils.
+It usually begins as a complication of bacterial tonsillitis and is

 While a peritonsillar abscess may cause generalized throat pain, the pain is usually much worse on the side of the affected tonsil.